RajdeepDs/buildit/README.md

 4. Run `pnpm dx` in the root directory to start the development server.

+5. Open a separate terminal and run `pnpm db:migrate` in the root directory to migrate the tables to the local database.

-5. Now you can access the application at `http://localhost:3000`.
+6. Now you can access the application at `http://localhost:3000`.

 ## Contributing